apache/trafficcontrol/docs/source/api/v5/origins.rst

 :ipAddress:         The IPv4 address of the :term:`Origin`
 :isPrimary:         A boolean value which, when ``true`` specifies this :term:`Origin` as the 'primary' :term:`Origin` served by ``deliveryService``
 :lastUpdated:       The date and time at which this :term:`Origin` was last modified in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :name:      The name of the :term:`Origin`
 :port:      The TCP port on which the :term:`Origin` listens
 :profile:   The :ref:`profile-name` of the :term:`Profile` used by this :term:`Origin`
 :profileId: The :ref:`profile-id` the :term:`Profile` used by this :term:`Origin`
 :protocol:  The protocol used by this origin - will be one of 'http' or 'https'
 :tenant:    The name of the :term:`Tenant` that owns this :term:`Origin`
 :tenantId:  An integral, unique identifier for the :term:`Tenant` that owns this :term:`Origin`

 .. code-block:: http
 	:caption: Response Example